NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 </tr>
 </table>

- Another file “Rules6-0-0-to-7-0-0.xls” is not used directly by the program but contains the “rules” for translating objects from version 6.0 release to the 7.0 release.
-The ObjectStatus file can also be viewed – it will show if deleted objects are automatically transitioned to the new input file versions.
+ Another file "Rules6-0-0-to-7-0-0.xls" is not used directly by the program but contains the "rules" for translating objects from version 6.0 release to the 7.0 release.
+The ObjectStatus file can also be viewed - it will show if deleted objects are automatically transitioned to the new input file versions.

-There are several methods to executing the transition program – these methods give you the most flexibility in changing files from one version to the next.
+There are several methods to executing the transition program - these methods give you the most flexibility in changing files from one version to the next.
 The easiest transition is through the EP-Launch program which can detect if the input file about to be run is of the same version as the IDD or not and suggest transitioning.
 You can also manually transition from the file menu in EP-Launch.
-(To have this feature, you must also have the files from the preceding table in the same folder as EP-Launch – which is usually the folder that also has the EnergyPlus.exe program).
+(To have this feature, you must also have the files from the preceding table in the same folder as EP-Launch - which is usually the folder that also has the EnergyPlus.exe program).

 There are two command line methods to execute the transition version (from the Command Prompt).
 One is to simply use the file name you want transitioned (including .rvi or .mvi file names) or you can use a file name with a .lst extension and simply enter file names to be done in a text file.
-When you execute the transition program in this fashion, you will get the “typical” program defaults of a “full” transition, field names will be shown at each field with units, and any blank fields will be left blank rather than filled in with the current defaults.
+When you execute the transition program in this fashion, you will get the "typical" program defaults of a "full" transition, field names will be shown at each field with units, and any blank fields will be left blank rather than filled in with the current defaults.

 IDF Version Converter / Transition File Lists
 ---------------------------------------------